Constraining gamma-ray burst parameters with the first ultra-high energy neutrino event KM3-230213A: Conclusions

 Our results show that a large population of lGRBs can give rise to the diffuse UHE neutrino flux associated with KM3-230213A.
-Moreover, both GRB models considered are shown to be consistent with existing limits on their contribution to the diffuse neutrino flux at lower energies.
-Although the true diffuse neutrino flux at ultra-high energies may come from additional sources~\citep[see][]{meszaros2017astrophysical}, GRB blastwaves can contribute significantly to the UHE neutrino flux required for KM3-230213A whilst remaining consistent with previous limits on GRB model parameters \citep{IC_GRB_2016ApJ...824..115A}.
-Future observations by upcoming large radio detectors like GRAND \citep{alvarez2020giant}, Askaryan detectors such as RNO-G \citep{aguilar2021design}, and combined Askaryan and Cherenkov detector like IceCube-Gen2 \citep{IceCube-Gen2:2020qha}, can contribute to better characterisation the UHE neutrino flux.
-Our modelling of the UHE neutrino flux corresponding to KM3-230213A motivates further observations of the electromagnetic sky and exploring the role of GRBs as multi-messenger sources.
+Moreover, both GRB models we considered are shown to be consistent with existing limits on their contribution to the diffuse neutrino flux at lower energies.
+Although the true diffuse neutrino flux at UHEs may come from additional sources~\citep[see][]{meszaros2017astrophysical}, GRB blast waves can contribute significantly to the UHE neutrino flux required for KM3-230213A whilst remaining consistent with previous limits on GRB model parameters \citep{IC_GRB_2016ApJ...824..115A}.
+Future observations by upcoming large radio detectors such as GRAND \citep{alvarez2020giant}, Askaryan detectors such as RNO-G \citep{aguilar2021design}, and combined Askaryan and Cherenkov detectors such as IceCube-Gen2 \citep{IceCube-Gen2:2020qha} can contribute to better characterisation of the UHE neutrino flux.
+Our modelling of the UHE neutrino flux corresponding to KM3-230213A motivates further observations of the electromagnetic sky and exploration of the role of GRBs as multi-messenger sources.